-Tamaria is a law clerk in the Litigation Department, and a member of the Life Sciences Patent practice.
+Tamaria is an associate in the Litigation Department, and a member of the Life Sciences Patent practice.
 Her primary area of focus is in the area of intellectual property, where she works with life sciences clients of all sizes in the preparation and prosecution of patent applications.

 Prior to joining Proskauer, Tamaria was a post-doctoral fellow at the Harvard Medical School/Dana-Farber Cancer Institute, where she characterized cellular and viral determinants that dictate HIV-1 nuclear import and integration using biophysical, biochemical, virology and structural biology techniques.